yaskevich/epigraphy/README.md

 * `npm run start` or `nodemon index.js`

-The front-end does not have any external dependencies and can run in a local network or on a local computer.
+The front-end code does not have any externally linked libraries, and can be run in a local network or on a local computer.

 By default, the web-server works on a port **7528**.